osisoft/AVEVA-Adapter/shared-content/configuration/system-and-adapter.md

 # System and adapter

-You can retrieve the configuration of, and configure the system component and adapter components together using a single file.
+You can retrieve and set the configuration of the system component and adapter components together using a single file.

 ## Change system and adapter configuration